jcardoso13/Traveling-Salesman-ant-colony-optimization/README.md

 Rho is the ammount of decay of the pheromones

+P level is a constant that multiplies by (Total weight of the graph / cost of this specific path)

 the XML has all the inputs of the project, including the graph and it's weights.